freddolino-lab/ipod/docs/main_config.md

 `max_fragment_length` sets the longest possible distance between outer ends of reads for a paired alignment.
 We typically use `max_fragment_length = 2000`.

+### Write unaligned reads to bam

+`write_unaligned_reads_to_bam` accepts the values of either true or false.
+It controls whether unaligned reads will be written to the bowtie2 output.
+We typically set this to false, such that we aren't writing unneeded information to our alignment files, but in cases where alignment quality is poor or in other situations where knowing what the identity of unaligned reads is, this flag should be set to true.
+NOTE: in the bootstrapping section of the configuration file, the [aln\_reject\_flags](#aln-reject-flags) argument can be set such that unaligned records are filtered out of the bam file during bootstrapping.

 ### Align threads